 - Scenery Porn: All of his films have gorgeous shots in them.
 Taken Up to Eleven with The Limits of Control.
 And if you like swamps, Down By Law is the movie for you.

-- Signature Style: Stark, beautiful images, along the the themes of minimalism, cultural exchange and the concept of outsider(s) in America.
+- Signature Style: Stark, beautiful images, along with a minimalist style, dry, offbeat humor, cultural mixing and the concept of outsider(s) in America.